Blendify/blender-manual/trunk/blender_docs/manual/addons/object/bool_tools.rst

 .. rubric:: Concepts

 - Brush: Is an object used as a mask for the Boolean operation.
-- Canvas: Is the object that keep the Boolean Operation.
+- Canvas: Is the object that keep the Boolean operation.

 You can select any count of objects and apply all these objects to the active one as a Boolean brush.
 Just select the objects that you want to be a brush,